RonanQuigley/isomorphic-hot-reload-boilerplate/README.md

 *   Morgan
 *   React
 *   React hot loader
+*   GraphQL
+*   Prisma
+*   Apollo Client
 *   ES6 support
 *   Babel 7 support
 *   Eslint
-*   Unit testing support for mocha/chai
+*   Unit testing support with mocha/chai
 *   Production ready full-stack builds
 *   DotEnv for loading your env files into webpack
-*   Automatically opens up the browser window in development
+*   Automatically opens browser window in development and closes in the event of a node process exit
 *   Watches for server side changes and reloads the browser
 *   Handles all files in memory for the fastest possible update times.